 You can even scout the online world for websites focusing on instructional materials about ballroom dance.

-Some of the better ones have easy-to-understand breakdowns of each kind of dance, with videos you can watch and follow.
+Some better ones have easy-to-understand breakdowns of each kind of dance, with videos you can watch and follow.

 3. Community Centers